 This hike is near Cañones, New Mexico.
 You will need to get a free permit, directions and interpretative information from the Coyote Ranger District of the Santa Fe National Forest.
 Do not do this hike or visit the ruins without a permit.
 Unlike many of the more well know pueblo and mission ruins that have easy access and sometimes crowds of visitors, this journey is more of an adventure and on the Saturday of a long weekend we were the only people there.

-Similar to our hike on the Cañones Creek in the summer, this hike was only about 1.5 miles as the crow flies from the house we were staying at on Cañoncito Seco, yet, we had to drive the long way around to get to the trailhead.
+Similar to our hike on the Cañones Creek in the summer, this one was only about 1.5 miles as the crow flies from the house we were staying at on Cañoncito Seco, yet, we had to drive the long way around to get to the trailhead.
 Much of the hour long trip was on the very rough FR 27 as it climbs around the south side of Cerro Pelon, down to Polvadera Creek and then back up onto Polvadera Mesa.
 An un-marked forest service road took us the last couple miles to the parking area.
-From there we began, on the cool, cloudy Saturday morning.
-We quickly were at the edge of the mesa and began working our way down slowly on the many switchbacks that cut roughly through the pinon,juniper and occasional oak forest on the steep hillside.
-The views that occasionally opened up to Cerro Pedernal, Cañones Creek, Polvadera Creek and all the way out to the cliffs of the Chama River valley were incredible,but we had to keep our minds on our feet to negotiate the rocky trail.
+From there we began, on a the cool, cloudy morning.
+We quickly were at the edge of the mesa and began working our way down slowly on the many switchbacks that cut roughly through the pinon,juniper and oak forest on the steep hillside.
+The views that occasionally opened up to Cerro Pedernal, Cañones Creek, Polvadera Creek and all the way out to the cliffs of the Chama River valley were incredible,but we had to keep our eyes more on our feet to negotiate the rocky trail.